BoldGrid/boldgrid-backup/readme.txt

 = Where can I find support for BoldGrid Backup? =

 Have a problem?
 First, take a look at our [Getting Started](https://www.boldgrid.com/support/boldgrid-backup/) guide.
-If that doesn’t answer your question, you can receive support for BoldGrid Backup at the [support forum](https://wordpress.org/support/plugin/boldgrid-backup/), the [Team Orange User Group](https://www.facebook.com/groups/BGTeamOrange/), our [comprehensive support library](https://www.boldgrid.com/support/), or our [official questions portal](https://www.boldgrid.com/feedback/communities/20-questions).
+If that doesn't answer your question, you can receive support for BoldGrid Backup at the [support forum](https://wordpress.org/support/plugin/boldgrid-backup/), the [Team Orange User Group](https://www.facebook.com/groups/BGTeamOrange/), our [comprehensive support library](https://www.boldgrid.com/support/), or our [official questions portal](https://www.boldgrid.com/feedback/communities/20-questions).

 == Screenshots ==